reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 Datacenter: datacenter1; Host: /172.17.2.134; Rack: rack1
 ```

-Finally, the /live page could be used to verify Up and down Cassandra nodes.
+Finally, the /live page could be used to verify up and down Cassandra nodes.
 A GET /live should return the following JSON object:

 ```
 {